Defect 2 spin blocks of symmetric groups and canonical basis coefficients: Scopes--Kessar pairs

 Since this vector is bar-invariant and each coefficient is divisible by $q$ except for the coefficient of $\psi_i(\mu)$ which equals $1$, this vector must equal $\can{\psi_i(\mu)}$.\qedhere \end{pfenum}

-This result provides a result analogous to the \emph{Scopes--Kessar equivalences} for blocks of symmetric groups and their double covers; it says that if every partition in $\blkw\sigma w$ is unexceptional, then $\blkw\sigma w$ and $\blkw\tau w$ have the same canonical basis (up to relabelling of basis elements); we say that $\blkw\sigma w$ and $\blkw\tau w$ are \emph{Scopes--Kessar equivalent} in this case.
-(This is essentially the same as saying that $(\sigma,\tau)$ is a \emph{$w$-compatible pair}, as defined by Kessar and Schaps \cite[Definition 3.1]{kesc}.)
-We now give some conditions on $i,k$ where this holds.
-(In many cases these conditions are weaker than the conditions given by Kessar.)
+\cref{unex} provides a result analogous to the \emph{Scopes--Kessar equivalences} for blocks of symmetric groups and their double covers; it says that if every partition in $\blkw\sigma w$ is unexceptional, then~$\blkw\sigma w$ and $\blkw\tau w$ have the same canonical basis (up to relabelling of basis elements); we say that $\blkw\sigma w$ and~$\blkw\tau w$ are \emph{Scopes--Kessar equivalent} in this case.
+(This is essentially the same as saying that $(\sigma,\tau)$ is a \emph{$w$-compatible pair}, as defined by Kessar and Schaps \cite[Definition~3.1]{kesc}.)